The Providence of the Waves

-La Providence de Notre-Dame-des-Flots, sold in the United States as The Providence of the Waves, or the Dream of a Poor Fisherman and in Britain as The Fisher's Guardian Angel, was a 1904 silent film directed by Georges Méliès.
+La Providence de Notre-Dame-des-Flots, sold in the United States as The Providence of the Waves, or the Dream of a Poor Fisherman and in Britain as The Fisher's Guardian Angel, is a 1904 silent film directed by Georges Méliès.

 Plot

 An impoverished fisherman, not earning enough to support his wife and daughter, prays for help before an icon of the Virgin Mary.
 He falls asleep and dreams of the goddess Fortuna standing on her wheel, pouring gold for him out of a horn of plenty.
 On waking, the memory of the dream drives him to despair.
 He is about to commit suicide with a revolver, but is stopped just in time by his wife, who rebukes him for being ready to leave his family unprotected and alone.

 Just then a philanthropic nobleman and his daughter, traveling the countryside on errands of charity, stop at the fisherman's cabin and discover his family's plight.
 The noble duo shower the poor family with gifts.
 As they are at the door and about to leave, the nobleman's daughter momentarily takes the appearance of the icon of Mary.
 The fisherman, amazed that his prayer has been answered, kneels in thanksgiving.